ttymck/pyalgotrade/doc/feed.rst

 Feeds are time series data providing abstractions.
 When these are included in the event dispatch loop, they emit an event as new data is available.
-Feeds are also responsible for updating the :class:`pyalgotrade.dataseries.DataSeries` associated with each piece of data that the feed provides.
+Feeds are also responsible for updating the :class:`quantworks.dataseries.DataSeries` associated with each piece of data that the feed provides.

 **This package has basic feeds.
 For bar feeds refer to the** :ref:`barfeed-label` **section.**

-.. automodule:: pyalgotrade.feed
+.. automodule:: quantworks.feed
     :members: BaseFeed
     :special-members:
     :exclude-members: __weakref__